PoisotLab/ms_network_prediction/manuscript.md

 ### What do you need to build a predictive model?

-In order to build a predictive model under the Bayesian paradigm, one needs the following: first, **data**, split into features $\hat{x}$ and labels
+To build a (Bayesian) predictive model one needs the following: first, **data**, split into features $\hat{x}$ and labels
 $\hat{y}$ (@fig:models).
 Second, a **model** $f$, which maps features
 $x$ to labels $y$ as a function of parameters $\theta$, i.e. $y = f(x,